MyXoToD/makkusu.dev/src/_blog/2021/12/13-japanese-furigana-script/index.md

 ### Future ideas

 I was thinking of maybe implementing a global button on this page that either activates or deactivates furigana.
-So no hover effect, just simply show/hide possibility if needed.
+So no hover effect, just simply show/hide possibility if wanted.